 This NOP initiates the CEQA scoping process through which the SFCJPA will refine the range of issues and alternatives to be addressed in the Draft EIR.
 The public is invited to comment on this proposal to prepare the EIR and on the scope of issues to be included in it.
-The SFCJPA will host two Scoping Meetings:
+The SFCJPA will host a Scoping Meeting: